gitpod-io/retired-gatsby-website/src/docs/sharing-and-collaboration.md

 ### How To Share and Unshare a Running Workspace

-Running workspaces can be shared from the [dashboard](/docs/dashboard/) or from within the IDE.
-In the IDE, right-click on the user's avatar and choose
+Running workspaces can be shared from within the IDE.
+Click on the user's avatar and choose

 `Share Running Workspace`.